0-lucas/digitalgarden.github.io/content/Software Engineering/JavaScript/Objects in JavaScript.md

 me.Greet();
 ```

-However, one would be better using a [[OOP in JavaScript|class]] constructor, which would serve the same purpose, but more flexible.
+However, one would be better using a [[Object Oriented Programming|class]] constructor, which would serve the same purpose, but more flexible.

 ```javascript
 class CreatePerson {